 After checking for leaks, stop the engine and allow it to cool.
 Coolant should draw back into the cooling system as the engine cools down.
-Add coolant to the recovery tank if needed.
+Add coolant to the recovery tank if needed and check the coolant in the manifold..
 Clean up any spilled coolant.